lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/integration.md

-# Elastic Load Balancing
+# Integration with other AWS services

-## Overview
+## Elastic Load Balancing

 Application Load Balancers (ALBs) support AWS Lambda functions as targets.

 When the load balancer forwards the request to a target group with a Lambda function as a target, it invokes your Lambda function and passes the content of the request to the Lambda function, in JSON format.

-If you create the target group and register the Lambda function using the AWS Management Console, the console adds the required permissions to your Lambda function policy on your behalf.
-Otherwise, you must grant Elastic Load Balancing permission to invoke your Lambda function.
+You must grant Elastic Load Balancing permission to invoke your Lambda function.

-## Limits
+### Limitations

 - The Lambda function and target group must be in the same account and in the same Region.
 - The maximum size of the request body that you can send to a Lambda function is 1 MB.